Bundall, Queensland: Slatyer Avenue

 Slatyer Avenue is one of eleven local streets named after young men who died on active service in World War II.
 When the Bradbrook family farm at Bundall was subdivided for housing in the 1950s, Slatyer Avenue was named after two brothers – Allan and Gordon Slatyer, the only children of Francis Leichhardt and Hilda (Peggy) Slatyer of Surfers Paradise.
 Allan, an RAAF leading aircraftman, died in a training accident at Wagga Wagga on 29 August 1941.
 He was 18 years old.
 Gordon, an AIF infantryman, was killed in action on 3 August 1942 at El Alamein, Egypt.
 He was 22 years old.

 Education

 There are no schools in Bundall.
-The nearest primary schools are Surfers Paradise State School in neighbouring Surfers Paradise to the east, Benowa State School in neighbouring Benowa to the west and Bellevue Park State School in neighbouring Ashmore to the north-west.
-The nearest secondary schools are Benowa State High School in neighbouring Benowa to the west and Keebra Park State High School in neighbouring Southport to the north.
+The nearest government primary schools are Surfers Paradise State School in neighbouring Surfers Paradise to the east, Benowa State School in neighbouring Benowa to the west and Bellevue Park State School in neighbouring Ashmore to the north-west.
+The nearest government secondary schools are Benowa State High School in neighbouring Benowa to the west and Keebra Park State High School in neighbouring Southport to the north.